Untitled-Chat-App/Old-Assessment-Backend/docs/docs.md

 **Admin permissions:**

 All of these permissions cannot be access unless you have a admin account.
-These permissions also canot be requested.
-I wil not explain them because its obvious.
+These permissions also can't be requested.
+I will not explain them because its obvious.

 * `ban_users: boolean`
 * `unban_users: boolean`